kpteja/go-tour/README.md

-# A tour of the Go programming language.
+# A Tour of the Go Programming Language.

 Examples taken from Go's official **A Tour of Go**.